SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Introduction

 \section{Introduction}

-For its over 50-year history, email has been an open medium---if you know someone's email address, you can send email to them \cite{partridge2008technical}.
-It provides seamless interoperability among users with a diverse range of desktop, mobile, and web client software.
+Email has been called \textit{``probably the most valuable service on the Internet''}~\cite{bellovin2004look}.
+It has evolved over its 50-year history to become a pillar of seamless interoperability---if you know someone's email address, you can send email to them \cite{partridge2008technical} across a diverse range of desktop, mobile, and web client software.
 As an indication of its near-universal acceptance, an email address is often required to create online accounts and to make online purchases.
-As of 2017, there were 6.3 billion email accounts, owned by 3.7 billion users, sending over 269 billion email messages per day~\cite{radicati2017}.
+As of 2020, there were an estimated 4 billion users of email sending over 306 billion email messages per day~\cite{radicati2020}.
+Despite its ubiquity, email was not created the security desirable for its ensuing wide deployment.

-Despite its ubiquity, email was created without security in mind and remains largely insecure today~\cite{durumeric2015neither,foster2015security,mayer2016no,holz2016tls}.
-Email is only sometimes transmitted over an encrypted connection, with limited protection from passive network eavesdropping and active network attacks.
-There is only limited protection against message forgery.
-Email archives are typically extensive, stored in plaintext, and vulnerable to hacking.
-Spam and malware are prevalent, though filtered by many email providers.
-Phishing and spear phishing~\cite{rivner2011anatomy} remain problems.

-Secure email products based on S/MIME, such as Microsoft Outlook and IBM Notes, have been adopted when there is significant motivation to protect intellectual property (enterprises) or conform with regulatory burdens (government).
-However, non-enterprise users have fewer choices.
-PGP has long been the champion of secure email for the masses but has been plagued by lack of adoption and severe usability issues surrounding key management.
-A variety of experts are abandoning it, including Phil Zimmermann~\cite{zimmermannpgp}, the creator of PGP; Moxie Marlinspike~\cite{marlinspikepgp}, who called PGP a ``{\em a glorious experiment that has run its course},'' and Filippo Valsorda~\cite{valsorda2016arstechnica}, who bemoans the challenges of maintaining long-term PGP keys.
-Academic research has invested significant effort in improving email PKI for non-enterprise users (enterprise users are often the beneficiaries of IT staff), but has made little impact on deployed software after nearly 20 years.